cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **diff_hash_column_name**
 (might be ommitted, when the implementation is not using a diff hash)
-<br> Name of the colum that will contain the diff_hash
+<br> Name of the column that will contain the diff_hash.
+(Currently this name must be unique in the declared model.
+Future versions will extend the syntax to allow the same name in different tables)
 <br>*"rh_account_p1_sat"*

 **has_deletion_flag**